-12. "Do the spirits who appear with wings really have them, or are those wings but symbolical appearances?"

-"Spirits have not wings; they do not need them; for they can, as spirits, transport themselves everywhere.
-They appear according to the way in which they desire to affect the person to whom they show themselves: some appear in ordinary costume, others enveloped in draperies; some with wings, as attributes of the category of spirits they represent."

-13. "Are the persons we see in dreams always those they seem to be?"
+- 12. "Do the spirits who appear with wings really have them, or are those wings but symbolical appearances?" - for they can, as spirits, transport themselves everywhere.
+They appear according to the way in which they desire to affect the person to whom they show themselves: some appear in ordinary costume, others enveloped in draperies; some with wings, as attributes of the category of spirits they represent." - 13.
+"Are the persons we see in dreams always those they seem to be?"